 Large rainfall events result in the flushing and filling of Mardie Pool with fresh water.
-A review of water quality (AQ2 2023) indicated that water salinity increased by a factor of 2-3 times over four months from July to November 2022 and was higher again in April 2023.
+A review of water quality (AQ2 2023 in Appendix C) indicated that water salinity increased by a factor of 2-3 times over four months from July to November 2022 and was higher again in April 2023.
 By July 2024, salinity of Mardie Pool was significantly higher than that of sea water.
 Limited data indicates that the recorded salinity increases may be due to evaporation only, or a combination of groundwater inflows and evaporation.

-Figure 17 and Figure 18 present the conceptual hydrogeological model for the Mardie Pool area on a section line which crosses the pool from south-west to north-east.
+Figure 19 and Figure 20 present the conceptual hydrogeological model for the Mardie Pool area on a section line which crosses the pool from south-west to north-east.
 The figures represent the main scenarios in which Mardie Pool is acting as either a gaining or losing stream.